Life As an Internist

-Internist Definition Physicians who diagnose and provide non-surgical treatment of diseases and injuries of internal organ systems.
+Internist Example Physicians who diagnose and provide non-surgical treatment of diseases and injuries of internal organ systems.
 Provide care mainly for adults who have a wide range of problems associated with the internal organs.

 - Make diagnoses when different illnesses occur together or in situations where the diagnosis may be obscure.